estnzhrn/academic-website/content/home/work-in-progress.md

 # Order that this section appears on the page.
 weight: 30

-title: Work in Progress
+title: Selected Work in Progress
-subtitle: "(selected)"
+subtitle: ""

 content:
   # Page type to display.
 E.g. post, talk, publication...